 Have you packed one?
-I recommend gathering your own migraine prevention kit to help you prepare for the next attack plus help manage stress and anxiety.
+I recommend gathering your own migraine prevention kit items to help you prepare for the next attack.
+Being prepared will help you manage stress and pre-migraine anxiety.

 Warning: this head will explode in 19 minutes and counting ...
 18...
 17...
 16 ...
 15...
 14...

-Being prepared is so important.
-I know you really don't want to think about planning ahead for a migraine attack.
+I know you really don't want to think about planning ahead for a migraine attack, but being prepared is so important.

-As a matter of fact people will try to tell you that you are worrying your way to another attack.
+As a matter of fact people will try to tell you that you're worrying your way to another attack.

 That is not true.
 You have to be prepared because timing is everything.

 I never leave home without my: abortive medications, water, sunglasses and hat.
 I know what you are thinking, hat hair!
 I don’t care as long as I am taking every precaution to remain migraine FREE!

-In our desperation to relieve the intense pain and while I might be exposing myself, intense overwhelming emotions, we can reach for the wrong things.
+In your desperation to relieve the unbearable pain you might experience some intense and overwhelming emotions.
+This is when you might reach for the wrong things.
 Things that may not be helpful, like over the counter headache tablets.
 Please read migraine vs headache for more details on why this is so important.

-Over the counter headache tablets do not relieve migraines, on any level.
+Over the counter headache tablets do not relieve migraines, on their own.
 If they do work for you, then what you are experiencing may not be a migraine.
 It might be helpful to read what are migraines.
-Now let’s get to what you can do now to help manage attacks and what to put in your migraine prevention kit.
+Now let’s get straight to what you can do now to help manage attacks and what to put in your migraine prevention kit.

 Have you gotten to know your migraine pattern yet?
 It’s a bit hard to track when they hit hard and fast.
 I only was able to determine my early symptoms once I found effective abortive medication.